-- procedures to minimise the risk of peer-on-peer abuse; - the systems in place (and they should be well promoted, easily understood and easily accessible) for children to confidently report abuse, knowing their concerns will be treated seriously; - how allegations of peer-on-peer abuse will be recorded, investigated and dealt with; - clear processes as to how victims, perpetrators and any other children affected by peer-on-peer abuse will be supported; - a recognition that even if there are no reported cases of peer-on-peer abuse, such abuse may still be taking place and is simply not being reported; - a statement which makes clear there should be a zero-tolerance approach to abuse, and it should never be passed off, for example, as "banter", as this can lead to a culture of unacceptable behaviours and an unsafe environment for children; - recognition that it is more likely that girls will be victims and boys' perpetrators, but that all peer-on-peer abuse is unacceptable and will be taken seriously; and - the different forms peer on peer abuse can take, such as: - bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between peers; - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm: - sexual violence and sexual harassment.
+- procedures to minimise the risk of child-on-child abuse; - the systems in place (and they should be well promoted, easily understood and easily accessible) for children to confidently report abuse, knowing their concerns will be treated seriously; - how allegations of child-on-child abuse will be recorded, investigated and dealt with; - clear processes as to how victims, perpetrators and any other children affected by peer-on-peer abuse will be supported; - a recognition that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place and is simply not being reported; - a statement which makes clear there should be a zero-tolerance approach to abuse, and it should never be passed off, for example, as "banter", as this can lead to a culture of unacceptable behaviours and an unsafe environment for children; - recognition that it is more likely that girls will be victims and boys' perpetrators, but that all peer-on-peer abuse is unacceptable and will be taken seriously; and - the different forms child on child abuse can take, such as: - bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between peers; - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence and sexual harassment.

-KCSIE 2021 Part 5 and the separate guidance 'Sexual violence and sexual harassment between children in schools and colleges' sets out how schools and colleges should respond to reports of sexual violence and sexual harassment.
+KCSIE 2023 Part 5 sets out how schools and colleges should respond to reports of sexual violence and sexual harassment.